LLNL/lbann/docs/building_lbann.rst

         ml use <path to installation of lbann executable>/etc/modulefiles ml load lbann-0.99.0

-    For advanced users, :ref:`the LBANN superbuild system
-    <building-with-the-superbuild>` provides additional control over
-    the dependencies, especially Aluminum and Hydrogen.

 4. After the initial setup of the LBANN CMake environment, you can rebuild by activating the Spack environment and then re-running ninja.